 From the technological point of view, the frequency range between 116 and 190 GHz is very interesting, because modern SiGe semiconductor technologies allow in these bands a still exceptional good performance, whilst providing still a good robustness against environmental challenges like dirt/dust on antennas.
 Designs based on half frequency VCOs and Gilbert or push-push frequency doublers allow a sufficient output power generation for short range devices and the noise figures of SiGe technology circuits are still good, while still having suitable compression points and small signal gain in the RX stages.
 Additionally, the frequency range is still suitable for wideband bond-wire connection between chips and PCB structures.
 Unwanted lower fundamental signals can easily be blocked by the high-pass nature of waveguide structures that are in a size that can still be manufactured at reasonable cost to provide a clean and efficient output spectrum.
 The wavelength allows manufacturing of high-gain antennas relatively small in size for even small sensors.

 The higher frequency range above 200 GHz has the advantage that patch antennas can directly be integrated on-chip [1], but this leads to the disadvantage that the fundamental oscillator emissions are hard to filter and are thus also radiated, causing additional interference risk in the spurious domain.
 Waveguides are very hard to manufacture in the frequency range above 200 GHz and bond-wires for chip to waveguide transitions have an extensive inductive behaviour and do not work anymore.
-This is aespecially a disadvantage for wide bandwidth sensors, because other structures like patch antennas are very bandwidth-limited, but do not properly filter unwanted signals, especially if used in combination with dielectric lenses.
+This is especially a disadvantage for wide bandwidth sensors, because other structures like patch antennas are very bandwidth-limited, but do not properly filter unwanted signals, especially if used in combination with dielectric lenses.
 On-chip patch antennas in comparison to waveguide-based antenna feeding concepts often show a disadvantage in achieving a precise beam alignment, when used together with dielectric lens antennas, due to alignment difficulties.
 Additionally, systems operating above 200 GHz are approaching the THz gap and are very limited in performance or can only be realised by using very expensive hand-picked III-V semiconductor chips.
 This might be suitable for high performance measurement equipment like network analysers, but is too expensive for industrial sensors.

 Another disadvantage of the higher frequency bands are the much higher losses.
 Especially for the plastic sheet thickness measurement system, often plastics, with a large portion of carbon black or other highly lossy material layers, have to be measured.
 The higher frequencies would combine in this case a degraded SNR because of the technology limitations with a higher loss of the material in the application, which leads to the result that many materials cannot be measured anymore.